 I have observed that students, especially those who are not very talented in artistic abilities, find the Pfeiffer Cartoons and Comic Strips Technique easy to do.
 The Pfeiffer Method encourages a great deal of printed text along with simple character drawings.

-I have Illustrated Samples in my classroom and Teacher Guided Models of selections/suggested writing plans.
+in my classroom and Teacher Guided Models of selections/suggested writing plans.